-Heart disease prevention is, and always has been, the best approach to heart health.
+Heart disease prevention is and always has been the best approach to heart health.
 It’s also much easier and less costly than waiting for problems to develop and then attending to them.
-The key to heart disease prevention is identifying and controlling your risk factors.
+The key to prevention is identifying and controlling your risk factors.
 Then you can modify your lifestyle to give you the greatest odds of avoiding heart problems.
 Lifestyle modification includes:

 Eating a heart-healthy diet that is low-fat, low-sodium and high fiber is an excellent way to reduce your chances of developing heart disease and maintaining overall health.
 Include these foods in your heart-healthy diet: unprocessed foods, whole grains, vegetables, fruits, lean meats, fish, eggs, legumes, and nuts.